 Transform a weedy lawn into a gorgeous patio by setting irregular paving stones into the ground like puzzle pieces.
 Tough, creeping plants like Corsican mint and thyme can fill the spaces between the stones, because they can handle light foot traffic and compete with any weeds that try to grow in the gaps.
 They'll also add a light fragrance to your outdoor space.

 Widen a Path

-If you have an existing garden path, consider doubling or tripling its size to eliminate lawn chores and have more living space.
-Here, a flagstone path that connected the side and back of the house was widened to create an inviting and low-maintenance corridor.
-The space is now wide enough to accommodate oversize pots of flowers.
+If you already have a garden path, you can double or triple its size to cut down on lawn chores and add more living space.
+Here, a flagstone path that connected the side and back of the house was widened to create an inviting, low-maintenance corridor.
+The space is also wide enough to add a few easy-care container gardens.

 Swim, Don't Mow

 Even small backyards can be transformed to feel like a luxury resort.
 In this suburban backyard, a small patch of lawn was replaced with an irregular shaped in-ground swimming pool that ties together four small entertaining areas.
-What was once a patch of sod is now the centerpiece for family fun.
+What was once a large, labor-intensive lawn is now the centerpiece for family fun.